Yesterday I had a moment of self-revelation. I looked in the mirror and realised; I had become that girl.

 But I also realised that I’m WAY too far down this road to turn back now, so why not go one step further?
 I will now become that single girl who blogs on Valentines day because, well it’s not like she has anything else to do.

 Is it just me or are single Christian girls crazy?

 But really, single Christian girls can be crazy.
 And I would know because I am one.

 I want to look at 5 crazy things that regularly pass through my mind, and maybe yours too.
-I’m going to be real with you; I take 90% of my relationship advice from “He’s Just Not That Into You” so I’m definitely not some kind of love guru.
-But I’m willing to risk my limited (and after this blog post, non-existant) reputation in order to dispel some of the myths and lies that we so easily believe.
+I take 90% of my relationship advice from “He’s Just Not That Into You” and the other 10% from “Pride and Prejduice” so I’m definitely not some kind of love guru.
+But, I’m willing to risk my limited, and after this blog post, non-existant, reputation in order to dispel some of the myths and lies that we so easily believe.